The Fish You Can Catch In Orange Beach, Alabama

-- Tuna – We don’t catch them.
+- Tuna – We don’t catch them on our boat.
 This type of fishing is done primarily on overnight and multi day trips way offshore like 100 to 140 miles.
 Since we fish 6 hour trips, we don’t hardly ever catch tuna.

 What You Need To Know About Your Fishing Guides and Deep Sea Fishing in Orange Beach